mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 # Introduction
-When I began coding, my process consisted of:
+When we begin coding, our process consisted of:

   * Writing down the problem (homework or personal project)
   * Thinking of some useful functions that might help me
   * Deciding what objects to use
   * Opening up my editor and just start programming
-  * Realizing I didn't think of everything and throw aside my plan and struggle to complete what I set out to do
+  * Realizing we didn't think of everything and throw aside my plan and struggle to complete what we set out to do

 A lot of time was wasted planning a design that wouldn't work, but also rewriting code without a clear idea of what my code was doing.

-Realizing this pain point I started practicing Test Driven Development.
+Realizing this pain point we started practicing Test Driven Development.

 ## What is Test Driven Development

 Test Driven Development (TDD) is a [software development process](http://en.wikipedia.org/wiki/Software_development_process).
 Development processes are methodologies to write code in stages (or cycles).
 In general these methodologies are meant to help speed up development, minimize bugs, and keep code bases malleable.

-Even though there are many different approaches to development, I prefer TDD because its style is to keep code simple and robust.
+Even though there are many different approaches to development, we prefer TDD because its style is to keep code simple and robust.

 TDD's development cycle is simple: